-There can be no assurance that that products we develop, include Surfaxin and Afectair, will obtain necessary regulatory approval, that any approved product will be commercially viable, that we will be able to secure strategic partners or collaborators to support and provide expert advice to guide our activities, that our research and development activities will be successful, that any CEFF or other facility will be available for future financings, or that we will be able to obtain additional capital when needed on acceptable terms, if at all.
-Until such time as we secure sufficient strategic and financial resources to support the continuing development of our KL4 surfactant and aerosol drug delivery technologies and fund our operations, we will continue to limit investment in our pipeline programs.
-In 2011, we plan to continue to manage our expenditures and focus our financial resources on our RDS programs, primarily in support of the potential approval of Surfaxin and Afectair.
+There can be no assurance that that products we develop, including Surfaxin and Afectair, will obtain necessary regulatory approvals, that any approved product will be commercially viable, that we will be able to secure strategic partners or collaborators to support and provide expert advice to guide our activities, that our research and development activities will be successful, that any CEFF or other equity facility will be available for future financings, or that we will be able to obtain additional capital when needed on acceptable terms, if at all.
+Until such time as we secure sufficient financial and strategic resources to support the continuing development of our KL4 surfactant and aerosol drug delivery technologies and fund our operations, we will continue to limit investment in our pipeline programs.
+During 2011, we have continued to manage our expenditures and focus our financial resources on our RDS programs, primarily in support of the potential approval of Surfaxin, and the Afectair program.